Niteroiense FC: Foundation and first titles (1913–1924)

-Nictheroyense Football Club was established in 1913 during a period of sporting growth in the city of Niterói, which saw the founding of numerous football clubs.
+Nictheroyense Football Club was established in May 11, 1913 during a period of sporting growth in the city of Niterói, which saw the founding of numerous football clubs.
+The club was founded by Alberto Calado, Gastão Ramos, Alipio José dos Santos, Antonio Freitas, Manoel Rocha, and Sílvio Vieira Goulart.
+(Note: The first board of directors of Nictheroyense was run by a governing committee, composed of Antônio de Freitas as president, Adalberto Guimarães as vice-president, Alberto Calado as treasurer, Oscar Vilela as secretary, Gastão Ramos in charge of sports, and Alipio José dos Santos as legal representative.)
 The club's first home ground was located on Rua Santa Clara in the neighborhood of Ponta d'Areia, an area linked to the Santa Clara and São Joaquim textile factory (founded in 1893) and the local workers' athletic club.
 Nictheroyense was one of the founding members of the Liga Sportiva Fluminense in 1915, organizer of the first state league in Rio de Janeiro.

-The club won the Campeonato Fluminense organized by the LSF in 1918, finishing ahead of clubs such as Barreto, Cubango, Fluminense, Guarany, Odeon, Parnahyba, and Ypiranga.
-In the following years, the club finished as runners-up in the Campeonato Fluminense in 1922 and again in 1924, in addition to winning the Torneio Início in 1923.
+With only five years of existence, the club won the 1918 Campeonato Fluminense (organized by the LSF), finishing ahead of clubs such as Barreto, Cubango, Fluminense, Guarany, Odeon, Parnahyba, and Ypiranga.
+During the campaign, Nictheroyense inflicted the biggest rout in its history by defeating Guarany, a rival of Santa Rosa that is now defunct, by a score of 9–0.
+The team that won the first title in Nictheroyense's history was composed of: Gastão Ramos, Jovelino and Adalberto; Antonico, Tavares and Samuel; Nick, Billú, Raymundo, Oscar and Zéca.

+In 1919, the club moved to a new field on Rua Visconde de Sepetiba, in downtown Niterói, where it also established its social headquarters next to the pitch.
+In the following years, the club finished as runner-up in the Campeonato Fluminense in 1922 and 1924, both won by Byron, in addition to being crowned champion of the Torneio Início in 1923 against the same opponent.

+Consolidation in Niterói football (1925–1950)

 Between the 1920s and the 1950s, the club was part of the so-called "Group of Six" of Niterói football, alongside Canto do Rio, Ypiranga, Fluminense, Byron, and Barreto.
 This grouping represented the elite of local football during that period.
-The club was also a traditional rival of Guarany, another now-defunct team from Santa Rosa.